How to Spend 2 Days in Lake Kawaguchiko | The Perfect Itinerary

 Now that your eyes have been feasting, and your body pedaling, take a break at the lovely Lake Bake Cafe.
 This is a French-style cafe that offers delicious baked goods and drinks, along with stunning views over Mount Fuji and Lake Kawaguchiko.

-Here you will find everything from scones to different types of breads, breadsticks, and more baked goods!🥖
+Here you will find everything from scones to different types of breads, breadsticks, and more baked goods! 🥖

-If you are celiac, this cafe does not have gluten free options.
+If you are celiac, this cafe does not have gluten-free options.
 During your Japan travels, always make sure to have some food with you!

 Nagasaki Park & Oishi Park

-On your way to Oishi Park from Lake Bake Cafe, you will pass the Nagasaki Park.
+On your way to Oishi Park from Lake Bake Cafe, you will pass Nagasaki Park.
 This beautiful park is overshadowed by Oishi Park, making it a hidden gem worth visiting.
 Oishi Park receives many visitors, so Nagasaki Park is especially wonderful if you want a quieter and less crowded park.

 Kawaguchiko Natural Living Center